A while ago, I developed some daily habits that improved my life in a hugely positive way.

 Imagine spending your day in a place like this:

-The short-term benefits are obvious but do you know that in the long term, the extra neurotransmitters will cause your hippocampus to grow.
+The short-term benefits are obvious but amazingly in the long term, the extra neurotransmitters will cause your hippocampus to grow.

 A bigger hippocampus can also protect us against dementia symptoms in our 70s and 80s.